Looking for things to do when spending a weekend in Budapest?

 A trail of cast-iron shoes honours thousands of Jewish people that were forced to take off their shoes, before being executed during world war II.

-Despite the cruel history that occurred along the riverbank, the sculptor succeeded to turn it into a serene place where people remember those who lost their lives.
+Despite the cruel history that occurred along the riverbank, the sculptor succeeded in turning it into a serene place where people remember those who lost their lives.

 Where | Shoes on the Danube Promenade